2027 Mid-term Course

 Venue

-The course is expected to be held at Lido with quick transportation to the old town and direct connection with the Airport and Train Station
+The course will be held at Lido with quick transportation to the old town and direct boat connection with the Airport and Train Station

 Venice Convention Center